Goldielockz30/my-smmm-site/index.md

 Ad spend is separate from your monthly package and goes directly to Meta (Facebook/Instagram).

-🧠 We help you plan ad budgets that match your revenue goals and ROI targets.
+🧠 I help you plan ad budgets that match your revenue goals and ROI targets.

 ⚙️ Bespoke – Custom Quote
-Multi-property or agency support

 Multilingual chatbot support